Circular starting from Lachapelle-sous-Rougemont

 Description of the walk

-(S/E) From the stadium car park, head towards the stadium, pass to the right of the hut near the children's playground, and enter the forest.
-Cross the Canal du Moulin on a beautiful footbridge.
+(S/E) From the stadium car park, head towards the stadium, pass to the right of the hut near the children’s playground, and enter the forest.
+Cross the Canal du Moulin via a lovely footbridge.

 (1) Turn right onto a wide path, passing a farm where you can see goats and sheep.
-There are several information boards describing the fauna, flora and agriculture in the department.
+There are several information boards about the local flora, fauna and agriculture.

 (2) Turn right when you reach the tarmac road.
 Turn left when you reach the D11.
-Be careful of traffic.
+Watch out for traffic.

-(3) Follow this road along the Saint-Nicolas River, pass the town hall, and look for the decorations and information boards just before the bridge.
+(3) Follow this road alongside the River Saint-Nicolas, passing the town hall; look out for the decorations and information boards just before the bridge.
 Admire the beautiful waterfall.

 (5) Turn right onto the path just before the pumping station.
-Turn right again and follow the path to a small wood.
+Turn right again and follow it to a small wood.

-(6) Then leave the path on the left and continue right on the path that crosses a beautiful meadow.
-Walk along the Étang Bouchon pond and continue into the forest.
-In wet weather, the path may be muddy.
-Continue straight ahead until you reach the road (D14 BII).
+(6) Then, leave the path on your left and continue right onto the path that crosses a beautiful meadow.
+Walk alongside Étang Bouchon and continue through the forest.
+In wet weather, the path can be muddy.
+Keep going straight on until you reach the road (D14 BII).

-(7) Cross it and turn right, walking carefully as cars drive fast on this stretch.
-Leave the road by turning left near a large sign describing the hikes.
+(7) Cross it and turn right, walking carefully alongside it as cars drive fast on this stretch.
+Leave the road by turning left near a large sign describing the walks.
 Continue along the path, turn right when you reach the high-voltage power line, then further on to the left.
-Keep an eye on the markings, which are very useful.
-The route arrives in Alsace.
-Look out for the old blockhouses dating from the 1914-1918 war on the right.
-Be careful, you have to look closely as they are protected by piles of earth.
+Keep a close eye on the signposting, which is very helpful.
+The route enters Alsace.
+Look out for old blockhouses dating from the 1914–1918 war on the right.
+Be careful to look closely as they are hidden by mounds of earth.

-(8) Turn right at the first crossroads after the blockhouses.
-Continue along the wide path, ignore the path on the left and continue straight ahead.
-At the next crossroads, turn right and cross a small stream.
+(8) Turn right at the first junction after the blockhouses.
+Continue along the wide path, ignore the path on the left and carry straight on.
+At the next junction, turn right and cross a small stream.
 The route returns to the Belfort area and leaves the forest.

-(9) After leaving the forest, turn left at the crossroads and follow the hedge.
-Enter the Bois Denier and, at the next crossroads, continue straight ahead.
+(9) After leaving the forest, turn left at the junction and follow the hedge.
+Enter the Bois Denier and, at the next junction, continue straight on.
 The path is winding.
 It turns right, then left.
-Don't forget to enjoy the view of the Vosges mountains and the Swiss Jura massif.
+Don’t forget to enjoy the view of the Vosges mountain range and the Swiss Jura mountains.

-(10) At the crossroads, turn right, at the next one continue straight ahead and further on, turn left and continue towards Lachapelle-sous-Rougemont.
+(10) At the crossroads, turn right; at the next one, continue straight ahead; further on, turn left and continue towards Lachapelle-sous-Rougemont.

-(11) Turn right at the crossroads just before you reach the village.
+(11) Turn right at the crossroads just before reaching the village.
 Admire the beautiful view of the village and the church.

 (12) At the crossroads, turn left onto a small path.
-Keep an eye on the markings.
-Cross the Rivière Saint-Nicolas, walk along the meadow, cross the D11 carefully , and continue along Rue du Stade to arrive at the starting point (S/E).
+Keep a close eye on the signposts.
+Cross the Rivière Saint-Nicolas, walk along the meadow, cross the D11 with care , and continue along Rue du Stade to reach the starting point (S/E).

 Waypoints